Microbiological Food

 Industry Application:

-Crucial testing for processed meats (hot dogs, deli slices), salad dressings, and shelf-stable acidified products.
+Crucial for processed meats (hot dogs, deli slices), salad dressings, and shelf-stable acidified products.
+Pair with pH and water activity data for full spoilage modeling.

 Bakery